flarum/docs/guide/startdiscussion.md

 ### Discussion Title

-Discussion Title is giving a very short, brief subject on your discussion, for example if you wanted to start a discussion about the weather today, then your Title would be something along the lines of "The Weather Today".
+Discussion Title is giving a very short, brief subject on your discussion, for example, if you wanted to start a discussion about the weather today, then your Title would be something along the lines of "The Weather Today".

 ### Write a post